yeoman/yeoman-assert/README.md

 - **subject** (Object) Subject not implementing the methods.
 - **methods** (Object|Array) Hash or array of method names to be implemented.

-Assert an Object doesn't implements any method of an interface.
+Assert an Object doesn't implement any method of an interface.

 ```js
 assert.notImplement(fs, ['foo']);